thecosignstudio/process/_chapters/05-design.md

 ## Questions your client may ask

-{% include qa.html question="Why is designing in teams better?" answer="TYou get a broader skillset & the team’s collective experience (complementary teams have members with unique skills such as UX, visual design, or illustration).
-Problems are solved more efficiently, because team members instantly verify each other’s incorrect assumptions and bad solutions.
+{% include qa.html question="Why is designing in teams better?" answer="You get a broader skillset and the team’s collective experience (complementary teams have members with unique skills such as UX, visual design, or illustration).
+Problems are solved more efficiently because team members instantly verify each other’s incorrect assumptions and bad solutions.
 The work efficiency also increases, because tasks are distributed in a smart way (certain designers work faster on certain tasks).
 The chances of the product’s success increase, because teams offer more idea-creation power and instant second opinion with full-context feedback." %}

 {% include qa.html question="What’s the difference between a design and a wireframe?" answer="A wireframe is a basic visual guide that serves as a blueprint that defines each project’s structure, content, and functionality.
-By using very simple elements without paying attention to visuals, we can focus on finding the best user experience solutions, creating iterations faster and more cost-efficiently." %}
+By using very simple elements without paying attention to visuals, we can focus on finding the best user experience solutions and creating iterations faster and more cost-efficiently." %}

-{% include qa.html question="Why do I have to pay for fonts?" answer="Paid fonts are usually of higher quality and contain a broader range of styles and weights (giving designers more freedom in hierarchy design), additional glyphs and ligatures, and a decent kerning table.
-A paid font also helps to build a more unique visual voice by making the product easier to stand out from the crowd.
-This seems to be of small importance, but keep in mind that web and mobile products are in 95% based on typography.
-By using a quality font you make sure your product design will also be of the highest possible quality." %}
+{% include qa.html question="Why do I have to pay for fonts?" answer="Paid fonts are usually of higher quality and contain a broader range of styles and weights (which will give the designers more freedom in hierarchy design), additional glyphs and ligatures, and a decent kerning table.
+A paid font also helps to build a unique visual voice by making the product easier to stand out from the crowd.
+This seems to be of small importance, but keep in mind that web and mobile products are based on typography in 95%.
+By using a quality font, you make sure your product design will also be of the highest possible quality." %}

-{% include qa.html question="Why do I have to have custom icons, why can’t we just buy some?" answer="Icons and illustrations are not just about pretty pictures – they convey a message.
+{% include qa.html question="Why do I need to have custom icons, why can’t we just buy some?" answer="Icons and illustrations are not just about pretty pictures – they convey a message.
 By using custom-made images, you can be sure that they illustrate the concept accurately.
-Just like brands use corporate colors and fonts, a unique visual style can help to differentiate you from your competition and speak a consistent visual language." %}
+Just as brands use corporate colors and fonts, a unique visual style can help to differentiate you from your competition and will speak a consistent visual language." %}

-{% include qa.html question="I don’t work in Sketch, how can I see the designs?" answer="We can provide you with a number of different file types: flattened PNGs, multi-layer PDFs, or advanced documentation in a HTML file with all necessary information for your developer.
+{% include qa.html question="I don’t work in Sketch, how can I see the designs?" answer="We can provide you with many different file types: flattened PNGs, multi-layer PDFs, or comprehensive documentation in an HTML file with all the necessary information for your developer.
 For feedback, we use InVision, which is a browser-based prototyping tool with conversation-like commenting." %}

-{% include qa.html question="Where can I find some inspiration?" answer="The best sources of inspiration would be Behance (behance.net) and Dribbble (dribbble.com). " %}
+{% include qa.html question="Where can I find some inspiration?" answer="The best sources of inspiration would be _Behance_ (behance.net) and _Dribbble_ (dribbble.com). " %}

-{% include qa.html question="What is a style guide and why do I need one?" answer="This will allow us to work within a proper constraints and tailor proper design solutions." %}

-{% include qa.html question="Why do you want to know the business model?" answer="A style guide is a type of template that contains colors, fonts and commonly used interface elements, which will standardize the look and feel of the whole product.
+{% include qa.html question="What is a style guide and why do I need one?" answer="A style guide is a type of template that contains colors, fonts and commonly used interface elements, which will standardize the look and feel of the whole product.
 It helps to keep a consistent visual style across all screens and devices and during the whole design process.
 It is especially useful on multi-designer projects, where every team member is responsible for a different part of the product." %}

+{% include qa.html question="Why do you want to know the business model?" answer="A style guide is a type of template that contains colors, fonts, and commonly used interface elements, which will standardize the look and feel of the whole product.
+It helps to keep a consistent visual style across all screens and devices and during the whole design process.
+It is especially useful in multi-designer projects, where every team member is responsible for a different part of the product." %}

-{% include qa.html question="What kind of feedback you want me to give?" answer="Designers always try to deliver solutions that serve both the user and the business itself – you can try to check if the designs serve the business objectives and fit the industry.
-Remember that the esthetics are often a matter of personal taste, and your’s might not be the most universal one for your product’s potential users." %}
+{% include qa.html question="What kind of feedback would you like me to give?" answer="Designers always try to deliver solutions that serve both the user and the business itself – you can try to check if the designs serve the business objectives and fit the industry.
+Remember that the aesthetics are often a matter of personal taste, and your esthetics might not converge on the universal esthetics for your product’s potential users." %}

 **Questions to ask yourself at this stage**
 - Do I have a moodboard?
 - Do I have a style guide?
 - Have I designed for all target devices and design states?
-- Have I gathered feedback from client and the team?
+- Have I collected feedback from client and the team?

 ## Desired outcomes of this stage
 - Moodboard (example [here](https://netguru.invisionapp.com/boards/D834FYVZBKNWP){:target="_blank"} and [here](https://netguru.invisionapp.com/boards/F736L21WBKCPU){:target="_blank"})